Minifigures/Minifigures/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I benchpress and deadlift more than I weigh and have a soft spot for anime, gym sessions, and skiing.

-Thanks for stopping by! 🚀
+Thanks for stopping by! 🚀aaa